COM-101. Fundamentals of Public Speaking

 COM-223.
 The Art of Film

 An introduction to the aesthetics, techniques, and critical analysis of cinematic art through the study of representative films of current and past film directors.
-Screenings and writing intensified.
+The course focuses on key elements in film studies including photography, lighting, editing, sound and acting.
+Emphasis will placed on the analysis of films as texts.

 A supervised program of work and study in any of the concentrations.
 Written permission of the department is required.
 Offered every semester.